hashicorp/terraform-website/content/source/docs/enterprise/private/automated-recovery.html.md

 run history, configuration history, state history.
 This data changes frequently.
-- Terraform Enterprise instance configuration data: The data used to configure Private TFE itself such as SMTP credentials, admin credentials, installation type.
+- Terraform Enterprise instance configuration data: The data used to configure Private TFE itself such as installation type, database connection settings, hostname.
 This data rarely changes.

 In demo mode, both application data and instance configuration data are stored on the PTFE instance.
 In mounted disk and external servies mode, only